Here is a link to a slideshow of the Dunne Year in Review...

 We had a visitor of a different sort at our house over the past few weeks...
 Mr. Influenza came to call.
 Kate was sick for four days, then a week later I was down for 2, and while I was recovering Shane caught it.
 Needless to say we were all a bit miserable, and our daily routine was knocked off kilter for a few weeks.
 The laundry never seemed to end (does it ever??).
 I'm happy to say that we're all healthy now, and are glad Mr. Influnza has moved on!

-While I was languishing on the couch with the flu, Tom was off with the college on a trip to Poland to visit the Auschwitz concentration camp.
+with the college on a trip to Poland to visit the Auschwitz concentration camp.
 It was part of the Ethics component of his course.
 As you can see by the photos it was a stark, bleak place.
 According to Tom, the anguish of millions of victims of the Nazi regime is still very palpable as you walk around the grounds.
-Although depressing, it's something everyone should see, and no one should forget.

-On a lighter note, the morning after Tom returned from his trip I was up and en route to Germany on a Christmas Markets (Weinacht markts)tour.
+Germany on a Christmas Markets (Weinacht markts)tour.
 Thankfully I had recovered from my bug and ready for a little holiday on my own.
 The coach bus took us from London down to Dover area, and then onto the Eurotunnel train.
 This was really cool.
 The entire bus just drove into the end of a train car, and then down through the cars to where we were to stop.
 Then the train closed up, and the entire train was off.
 Down below the English Channel we went, and half an hour later up we popped into France.
 Quick and easy, but a little unnerving if you're claustrophobic.

 We spent the rest of the day winding our way through the pouring rain down through France, in to Belgium and then across into Germany.
 Our main stopping place was Trier, on the Moselle river.
 Over the next two days we visited Markets in Cochem(see photo, below right), Bernkastle(above,right), Koblenz and of course Trier.
 You can see views of the Trier Market at: http://www.trierer-weihnachtsmarkt.de/en/ .
 As the markets tend to be up for several weeks, the stalls are generally made out of wood and decorated with pine boughs and lights.
 Even though we were getting rain instead of snow, they were all very pretty to see.
 We also had a wine-tasting experience at a small winery (see left), and a city tour of Trier.
-Trier is an old Roman city, and although time and war have taken their toll, there are still huge 2000 year old city gates as you enter the pedestrian streets, ruins of Roman baths, and portions of the city wall still standing.
-Everywhere we went to see the markets we saw beautiful churches, half timbered buildings and cobblestone streets.
-Lovely.
+Trier is an old

 On the way back from Trier we spent the morning in a small town called Monschau.
 It was beautiful, nestled in between steep hills, with lovely market stalls and good food.
 I would highly recommend a visit if you're ever nearby.
 There's also a glass factory there with exhibitions of glass blowing techniques. http://www.monschau.de/tourist-information/ver_weihnachtsmarkt.php .
 Check out the pictures on the website to get an idea of the setting if you get a chance.

-Academy's forum building.
+In kid news, Shane was chosen as one of 8 school children commissioned by the Defence Academy to make an angel for the large tree in the Academy's forum building.
 He was very proud to be chosen as he loves crafting.
 The presentation ceremony was on Monday, and all of the 8 children were in attendance.
 I've attached a photo of them holding the angel.
 Shane is the only one in a light blue shirt and shorts (yes, he's still wearing shorts...)!

 Delaney had entered a Christmas Card design competetion a few weeks ago.
 Her picture was picked as a 'highly commended' runner up, and was on the back of the cards with a few other runner ups.
 If I can get a copy I'll try to scan it and pop it on the blog.
 Both Delaney and Shane had successful auditions for the school choir and will be singing in several events over the few weeks.
 Kate was selected as 'angel 4' in her school play, which will be presented next week.
-All three children have been working very hard at all of their school work, coming home with more 'house points' than we can keep track of.
-All of them have been stepped up in both literacy and math work levels, and seem to be more challenged lately.
-They love school and continue to be happy there.
+All three children have been working very hard at all of their school work, coming home with more 'house

 Unfortunately, we had a bit of a shocker this week.
 On Wednesday (two days ago) I took Kate in for a check up as she had been loosing a bit of weight, which for Kate is concerning.
 The doctor had us do a urine sample before we left the clinic, just to be sure.
 Shortly after I got home and she was at school, I got a call from the doctor telling me to take her immediately to the hospital.
 We went, she had a few more blood tests, and by mid afternoon she had been positively diagnosed with Type 1 (Juvenile) Diabetes.
 Needless to say it's been a bit of an emotional roller-coaster.
 She is now home (well, at school right now...) and requires four insulin injections a day, and blood testing at least 4 times a day.
 For those of you who aren't familiar with this type of diabetes, it's a permanent, life long disease-- there is no known cure.
 She will always need the injections.